JsISU29/COMS-579-Project/README.md

 2. Then need you to enter your pdf file path to save the pdf content into PineCone DB

+Project Milestone 2 - Answer User Queries

+1. To run the project for now, please execute the main script:

+`python user_query.py`

+or use an IDE such as PyCharm to run the user_query.py file

+2. Then need you to enter your question to get the answer from the chat model

 # Demo Video

-You could find the demo video in the repo which named "COMS579ProjectFirstDemo.mp4"
+You could find the demo video about Upload and Indexing PDF in the repo which named "COMS579ProjectFirstDemo.mp4"

+You could find the demo video about Answer User Queries in the repo which named "COMS579ProjectSecondDemo.mp4"

 # Acknowledgments